 SOIL FERTILITY, PLANT NUTRITION, GROWING CONDITIONS AND INTELLIGENT PLANT MANAGEMENT

 Soil fertility is the foundation of plant health.
-Complete and balanced plant nutrition enhances the right amount of growth, flower and fruit production, resistance to pests and diseases, and healthy appearance.
+Complete and balanced plant nutrition enhances the right amount of growth, resistance to pests and diseases, flower and fruit production, and healthy appearance, color and taste.

 Soil mineral nutrients are used by plants in metabolism and production of foliage, flowers, fruits and seeds.
-Loss of nutrients can occur when important minerals are leached by rain, irrigation and coastal fog condensation, and become unavailable to the plants.
+There is also a certain amount of loss of nutrients when minerals are leached by rain, irrigation and coastal fog condensation, and become unavailable to the plants.
 Replenishment of nutrients is called fertilization.

-Many commercial fertilizer products do not provide complete nutrition, and some high NPK and high salt index fertilizers can be detrimental to the beneficial soil organisms and to plant health.
-I advocate for soil testing and Rx mineral and organic amendments, or new generation, complete, mineral balanced, slow release, soil biology enhanced, organic fertilization.
+Many commercial fertilizer products do not provide complete nutrition, and some high NPK and high-salt-index fertilizers can be detrimental to the beneficial soil organisms and to plant health.
+I advocate for and provide soil testing and Rx mineral and biological amendments.

 Preventive maintenance for plant health care starts with good growing conditions, soil and water management.
 With adequate soil volume, root zone protection, compatible plantings, soil fertility and the right watering (not too much or too little), many common plant problems can be avoided.

-Native trees in natural settings have adapted over centuries to the local soil and climate conditions and the ecosystem.
+Native trees in natural settings have adapted over centuries to the local soil and climate conditions, and a supportive ecosystem surrounds them.
 But many residential and business park landscape trees are not natives and are planted with adverse growing conditions.
 Exotic trees and native trees in altered landscape environments have to be managed appropriately or they may become susceptible to pests, diseases or detrimental environmental factors.

-As a tree and landscape PHC specialist (plant health care), most of the plant problems that I get called for, turn out to be the result of poor growing conditions and poor management.
+As a tree and landscape PHC specialist (plant health care), most of the plant problems that I get called for, turn out to be the result of poor landscape design, incompatible plantings and growing conditions and poor management.
 Soil and water factors are at the top of the list.

 In the San Francisco region, native oaks are predominant trees.
-In the coastal redwood forest areas, native oak woodlands are common.
-People love the oaks and want to live among them, build their homes under them, but many times this creates problems.
-The soil and root disturbances from construction impacts, trenching, soil compaction, pavement for driveways and patios, incompatible landscape plantings and irrigation can kill trees, or take years sometimes to show up as tree decline and mortality.
+People love the oaks and want to live among them and build their homes near them, but many times this creates problems.
+The soil and root disturbances from construction impacts, trenching, soil compaction, pavement for driveways, walkways and patios, incompatible landscape plantings and irrigation can kill trees, or take years sometimes to show up as tree decline and mortality.

-There is a lot of good information on native oak care that has been available for a long time, but somehow is being overlooked or ignored by developers, planners, architects, arborists and landscape professionals.
+There is a lot of good information on native oak care that has been available for a long time, but somehow is being overlooked or ignored by developers, planners, architects, arborists, landscape professionals and residents.
 The consequences of poor design and management in relation to tree preservation are the most common causes for tree problems that I see.

 California Oaks publications: